intjelic/python-sfml/doc/source/tutorials.rst

 -----
 Using the audio module should be very simple since there's no differences with the original API.
-Just note that the class :class:`Chunk` allows you to manipulate an array of sf::Int16 which represents the audio samples.
-So far this class is pretty basic and offers access to each sample via the operator [] and you can get the data in a `string` for Python 2 or in `bytes` for Python 3 via :attr:`sfml.audio.Chunk.data`.
+Just note that the class :class:`.Chunk` allows you to manipulate an array of sf::Int16 which represents the audio samples.
+So far this class is pretty basic and offers access to each sample via the operator [] and you can get the data in a `string` for Python 2 or in `bytes` for Python 3 via :attr:`.Chunk.data`.

 HandledWindow
 -------------